mk12/sicp/docs/lecture.md

 - We have done all of this without an assignment statement.
 - Today, we're going to add the assignment statement.
 - If we can do so much without it, why should we add it?
-- After all, we only ever add something to the language if we have a good reason for doing so.
+- After all, we only add something to the language if we have a good reason for doing so.
 - We are adding assignment because it will allow us to break some problems up into certain sets of pieces, and this new means of decomposition would be impossible without assignment.

 ### Functional programming